 \subsection{Scaling Attention}

-Conventional attention mechanisms have a space and time complexity of $\mathcal{O}(n^2)$, which presents a challenge as the number of tokens, $n$, increases.
-There are five broad categories of research that attempt to address this: (1) sparsity \cite{sparse,longformer,bigbird,reformer,sinkhorn}, (2) inducing points \cite{perceiver,settransformer}, (3) low-rank approximations \cite{linformer,performer,efficient}, (4) reuse or sharing \cite{lazyformer,reusetransformer}, and (5) optimized memory and / or hardware code \cite{memory_efficient_attention,flash1,flash2,flash3,flex}.
+Standard attention mechanisms have a space and time complexity of $\mathcal{O}(n^2)$, which presents a challenge as the number of tokens or points, $n$, increases.
+There are five broad categories of research that attempt to address this: (1) sparsity \citep{sparse,longformer,bigbird,reformer,sinkhorn}, (2) inducing points \citep{perceiver,settransformer}, (3) low-rank approximations \citep{linformer,performer,efficient}, (4) reuse or sharing \citep{lazyformer,reusetransformer}, and (5) optimized memory and/or hardware code \citep{memory_efficient_attention,flash1,flash2,flash3,flex}.

-Most contemporary NPs, such as Latent Bottlenecked Attentive Neural Processes \cite{lbanp}, Memory Efficient Neural Processes via Constant Memory Attention Blocks \cite{cmab}, (Pseudo Token) Translation Equivariant Transformer Neural Processes \cite{pttnp}, and Gridded Transformer Neural Processes \cite{gridtnp}, focus on (2) inducing points and use some form of Perceiver or Set Transformer attention \cite{perceiver,settransformer}, which introduce a number of latent (inducing) tokens, $k$, which is often much smaller than either the number of context points, $n_c$, or test points, $n_t$.
+Most contemporary NPs, such as Latent Bottlenecked Attentive Neural Processes \citep{lbanp}, Memory Efficient Neural Processes via Constant Memory Attention Blocks \citep{cmab}, Pseudo Token Translation Equivariant Transformer Neural Processes \citep{pttnp}, and Gridded Transformer Neural Processes \citep{gridtnp}, focus on (2) inducing points and use some form of Perceiver or Set Transformer attention \citep{perceiver,settransformer}, which introduce a number of latent inducing points, $k$, often much smaller than either the number of context points, $n_c$, or test points, $n_t$.
 While inducing points enable more scalable training, they introduce additional complexities, such as choosing the number of latents as well as their locations, which in turn determine the accuracy of model output.
-For this reason, BSA-TNP targets category (5), memory-efficient attention (see \autoref{subsec:bsa}), which is more accurate and often faster in practice.
+In contrast, BSA-TNP focuses on (5), memory and hardware-efficient attention (see \autoref{subsec:bsa}), which is more accurate and often faster in practice.